Cincinnati May Festival: The 1873 Festival

 "The orchestra is German; the music three-fourths German, and the other fourth exotic; scarcely half the singers were native-born; but, despite all this, it is thoroughly American, for nothing but that attenuated and intensified form of Anglo-Saxon called the Yankee could ever have supplied the nerve-force needed to carry on such a mammoth affair."

 Performances included repertoire that was overwhelmingly German.
 Handel, Bach, Beethoven, Haydn, and Mozart comprised the first two concerts.
 Of the sixty works on the seven concerts, only five were by composers not born in a German-speaking country.
 The matinee concerts consisted largely of arias, art songs, and light orchestral works, including isolated movements of symphonies, Strauss waltzes, and overtures.
 Thomas's evening concerts were more formal and consisted of major vocal and choral works, including Handel's Dettingen Te Deum, scenes from Gluck's Orfeo ed Euridice, and Beethoven's Ninth Symphony, along with purely symphonic works and concert arias.
+Soprano Emma Heckle, a Cincinnati native, was a featured soloist at the very first festival, and frequently returned for years after.